 The Board has adopted a policy for evaluating the performance of the Board, including its committees and Directors, and senior executives, a copy of which is available on its website.
-Informal evaluation of the Board, its committees and Directors took place in the reporting period and was carried out on a continual basis by the Chairman.
-Although the evaluation was not in accordance with the process disclosed in this document and the Company's Corporate Governance Policy, the Board is satisfied that the evaluation undertaken was effective given the size and nature of its operations.
+A formal evaluation of the Board, its committees and Directors took place in the reporting period in accordance with the process disclosed in this document and the Company's Corporate Governance Policy.